- The Sapporo Group Code of Business Conduct provides a set of guidelines for sound ethical behavior applicable to all officers and employees.

 Employee awareness surveys are implemented group-wide in order to ascertain the level of compliance awareness among employees and the degree to which they practice the Sapporo Group Code of Business Conduct.
 Results are reported to senior management of each Group company so they may be put to use in devising compliance measures.

 Between 2007 and 2012, compliance awareness surveys were conducted generally every two years.
 Since 2013, compliance has been covered by employee awareness surveys conducted by Human Resources.

 In addition to measures implemented across the Group, individual Group companies carry out their own original activities, such as the following.

 By nature, the restaurants business involves large numbers of outlets and part-time workers, complicating implementation of group education and training.
-One way Sapporo Lion gets around this is by publishing its very own educational tool—Lion Biyori—which includes a four-panel comic strip to convey compliance issues quickly, for example in meetings.
+One way Sapporo Lion gets around this is by regularly publishing its very own educational tool—Lion Biyori—which includes video to convey compliance issues quickly, for example in meetings.
 By communicating relevant compliance themes in any easy-to-understand format, the company is working to spread compliance awareness.

 In-house Responsible Drinking Initiatives

 As part of its social obligations as a corporate group involved in alcoholic beverages business, the Sapporo Group carries out activities educating people about responsible drinking and takes steps to encourage responsible drinking among Group employees, too.

 Sapporo Group employees need to drink responsibly themselves.
 Given that excessive drinking adds to compliance risks relating, for example, to harassment and information leaks, and increases the likelihood of being a nuisance to others, the Sapporo Group implements the following responsible drinking education.